liquity/dev/packages/contracts/test-report.md

     Community Issuance deployment
       ✓ Stores the deployer's address
       ✓ Has a supply cap of 32 million
-      ✓ Liquity AG can set addresses if CI's STBL balance is equal or greater than 32 million  (393ms) ✓ Liquity AG can't set addresses if CI's STBL balance is < 32 million  (367ms) Connecting STBLToken to LCF, CI and STBLStaking
+      ✓ Stabilio AG can set addresses if CI's STBL balance is equal or greater than 32 million  (393ms) ✓ Stabilio AG can't set addresses if CI's STBL balance is < 32 million  (367ms) Connecting STBLToken to LCF, CI and STBLStaking
       ✓ sets the correct STBLToken address in STBLStaking (1866ms) ✓ sets the correct STBLToken address in LockupContractFactory